 After the Washington, D.C., National Medal award ceremony, StoryCorps — a national nonprofit dedicated to recording, preserving, and sharing the stories of Americans — visited the Woodson Art Museum to document stories from our community; these recordings will be preserved at American Folklife Center at the Library of Congress.
 Listen now to these fifteen StoryCorps recorded conversations via this Woodson Art Museum 2017 National Medal Award webpage.

 As the only full-service art museum in northern Wisconsin, the Woodson Art Museum offers a myriad of community engagement opportunities and maintains its more than four-decade commitment to always-free admission.
-The Woodson Art Museum provides visitors with barrier-free access to a vast array of visual-arts experiences including via ever-changing artwork in the galleries, the sculpture garden, and Art Park – the Museum’s interactive family gallery, visiting artists’ presentations and workshops, hands-on art making, and programs for all ages and life stages – from babies, children, and families to students during class visits and teens and adults.
+The Woodson Art Museum provides visitors with barrier-free access to a vast array of visual-arts experiences including via ever-changing artwork in the galleries, the sculpture garden, Rooftop Sculpture Garden, and Art Park – the Museum’s interactive family gallery, visiting artists’ presentations and workshops, hands-on art making, and programs for all ages and life stages – from children and families to students during class visits and teens and adults.

-Themes from ever-changing exhibitions are woven throughout programs that span the age and life-stage spectrum – from Art Babies, launched in 2009 for little ones and accompanying adults, to SPARK!, created in 2010 for individuals with early- to mid-stage memory loss and their loved ones or care partners.
-Art Beyond Sight, implemented in 2006, provides multisensory ways for individuals with blindness or low vision to experience the visual arts.
+Themes from ever-changing exhibitions are woven throughout programs that span the age and life-stage spectrum.
+For example, Art Babies launched in 2009 for little ones and accompanying adults and continued through ten years until coronavirus precautions curtailed programs and caused program reimagining that continues to evolve.
+After a precautionary hiatus, other programs resumed, including SPARK!, created in 2010 for individuals with early- to mid-stage memory loss and their loved ones or care partners, and Art Beyond Sight, implemented in 2006, provides multisensory ways for individuals with blindness or low vision to experience the visual arts.
 The Woodson Art Museum staff continually strives to provide audiences with quality, barrier-free art experiences through these and other programs that enliven and amplify themes from temporary changing exhibitions and Museum collection exhibitions.

 The Woodson Art Museum’s mission is to enhance lives through art.
 Therefore, the Museum continually strives for excellence in providing audiences with quality art experiences through the Museum’s collection, changing exhibitions, and education programs for all ages.